-One of the ways in which a context of global collaboration could be advanced is through establishing influential formations that will work with the UN to advance an inclusive forward-looking international development agenda.
-It is possible for BRICS to play such a transformative role.
-South Africa is Chair of BRICS for 2023, and we hope the BRICS leaders can assume a stronger role in bringing peace to Ukraine and Russia.
-We welcome the efforts of President Xi Jinping and those promised by President Lula da Silva.
+One of the ways in which a context of global collaboration could be advanced is through establishing influential formations that will work with the UN to advance an inclusive, forward-looking international development agenda.
+It is possible for BRICS to play such a transformative role, and the hope is that BRICS leaders can assume a stronger role in bringing peace to Ukraine and Russia.
+We welcome the efforts of the People's Republic of China (PRC)'s President, Mr Xi Jinping and those promised by Brazil's President, Mr Lula da Silva.